Sue: Is this the first time we’ve seen the words ‘Doctor Who and the...’ in the title?

 Me: He’s Avon!
 From Blake’s 7!
-We named a cat after him!
-She’s out there playing with Blake and Orac the hedgehog right now.
+We named a cat after him, she’s outside playing with Orac the hedgehog right now.
 How can you live with me and not know this stuff?

-Sue: But we’ve never watched Blake’s 7 together.
-I thought we were going to save that for the sequel?
-Adventures with the Wife and Blake?
-His voice is very familiar though.
-Would I have seen him in anything else?
+Sue: And I’ve never seen Blake’s 7.
+I thought we were saving that for the sequel, Adventures with the Wife and Blake?

 I should probably interject here and explain that part of my job entails me teaching students the finer points of Blake’s 7 during a lecture on 1970s telefantasy for a university module called MAC387: Science Fiction and Fantasy Television.
 I am not making this up.
 I even talk about the Silurians.
 Anyway, each year I show them the climatic last five minutes of Blake (it’s technically from the 1980s but what can you do?) and, without fail, they always laugh their socks off.
 So, Paul Darrow, beautiful man that he is, recorded this for me, so I could play it to them as their laughter subsided.

 Sue: Anyway, I’m glad there are two monsters in this story.
 The first one was shit.